Chapter 18: Guidelines for the Provision of Anaesthesia Services for Cardiac and Thoracic Procedures 2021

-This includes patients undergoing heart or lung transplantation, and patients who have previously had a transplant who require further cardiothoracic surgery.
+This includes patients undergoing heart or lung transplantation, and patients who have previously received a transplant who require further cardiothoracic surgery.

 Consultants providing anaesthesia for heart or lung transplantation should have appropriate training and substantial experience of advanced cardiovascular monitoring and support.

 Cardiothoracic anaesthetists working in non-transplant centres should be familiar with the principles of the anaesthetic management of patients who have previously undergone heart or lung transplantation.49